Information for International Students

 - A Health Report Form (medical consent and immunization records) will be sent to you once your deposit is received.
 You must return the completed form to University Health and Counseling Services by the end of June.

-- Your enrollment deposit is due by May 1 if you were offered admission in Early Action or Regular Decision.
+- Your enrollment deposit is due by May 1 if you were offered non-conditional admission through Early Decision or were admitted in Early Action or Regular Decision.

 - Parents and guardians can request access to the Parent/Guardian myNortheastern portal in order to access tuition bills and view transcripts once their student has activated their account.